rtoy/f2cl/src/NOTES.md

 Lots of little fixes:

-o F2cl erroneously initialized and declared ARRAY-SLICE as a variable, along with the type associated with ARRAY-SLICE. o F2cl was not entering entry point functions into the function database.
+* F2cl erroneously initialized and declared ARRAY-SLICE as a variable, along with the type associated with ARRAY-SLICE.
+* F2cl was not entering entry point functions into the function database.

 Also, hompack now compiles and passes the 3 test programs.
 Yay!
 The mainp test, however needs some hand modification to work because it